This story appears here courtesy of TheChurchNews.com. It is not for use by other media.

 Family Name Assist was featured in the recent 2024 Temple and Family History Leadership Instruction, with an increased focus on using the new feature in helping new and returning members with their first temple experiences.

 Bishopric members or branch presidents doing temple recommend interviews can ask the member if he or she has a specific deceased family member for whom they would like to perform a temple baptism or confirmation.
-Simple prompts in Family Name Assist guide the leader to enter basic information the member recalls about the decades family member.
+Simple prompts in Family Name Assist guide the leader to enter basic information the member recalls about the deceased family member.
 The information is added automatically to FamilySearch, and family name cards can be generated for printing and use.

 Also, other ward leaders with Leader and Clerk Resources access can be invited to help members in similar fashion.